ISC-Project-Phoenix/design/software/ros/obj_tracker.md

 - avg_displacement = sum / len(union)
 - estimated_velocity = avg_displacement / time delta from last run to current run
 - Publish that velocity as odom

+Alternatively, I believe we may be able to just get velocity from the kalman filters themselves.
+For this, the kalman filters can have 4 state variables, and 2 measurement variables.
+State is x, y, v_x, v_y and measurement is x, y.
+When we do predict cycles, we can output the velocity in odom.